jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 > The "Organization" subdomain can be renamed to be any of these concepts, to fit the specific business model of the SaaS business: `Group`, `Company`, `Workspace`, `Project`, `Part` or `Team`, etc.

-When a new ~~tenant~~ `Organisation` is created (via the API), it is created in a centralized (and untenanted) part of the system, where all `EndUser` and `Memberships` are also created.
+When a new ~~tenant~~ `Organization` is created (via the API), it is created in a centralized (and untenanted) part of the system, where all `EndUser` and `Memberships` are also created.
 This means that `Organizations` are global across the entire product.

-The data/record about the `Organisation` is created instantly.
+The data/record about the `Organization` is created instantly.
 At the same time, the record is populated with any settings pertinent to that tenant. (see Configuration section below).

 If any infrastructure is required to be provisioned and configured, that process (automated or manual) can be triggered by registering a listener to events from the `Organization` events (via Notifications), and by responding to the `OrganizationsDomain.Events.Created` event.